The Art and Craft of Pitching: A dance with the devil inside the inmost cave…

 Sometimes it doesn’t always go that well.
 Here’s one that goes down in the history books—my worst pitch meeting ever.

 After a pitch meeting, the producer or executive may give you constructive criticism, but they will never say “No” or “It’s not for us” to you directly.
 They will always follow-up after with your agent or manager with their answer.
 They also don’t usually make an offer for your pitch at the meeting either.
-No reputable producer will ever force you to make a decision about anything at your pitch meeting.
-Your representation should always handle any further discussion.
+No reputable producer will ever force you to make a decision about anything at your pitch meeting—unless they offer to buy it “in the room.”
+That means they make you an offer on the spot and you decide to take it or leave it.
+That’s rare, but your representation should always handle any further discussion.
 It’s part of being a professional screenwriter.

 That’s all you can hope for in most pitch meetings.
 It’s all about putting your face and personality in front of the potential buyers.
 If they read your writing and like it, you’ll get a pitch meeting and a chance for an audience.
 If they pass, you move on to another producer or company and try again.
 Selling a pitch is extremely difficult if you are a writer without credits because producers need to know they can trust to you deliver the goods as pitched.
 So, if you don’t sell your pitch but they like your writing and ideas, you just opened a door and a place to revisit with your next idea or script.
 One meeting begets another and you start to build your network of possible employers who start to know your writing.